luluzhou1/alinush.github.io/_includes/refs.md

 [^ABM21]: **The Cryptographic Complexity of Anonymous Coins: A Systematic Exploration**, by Niluka Amarasinghe and Xavier Boyen and Matthew McKague, *in Cryptology ePrint Archive, Report 2021/036*, 2021, [[URL]](https://eprint.iacr.org/2021/036)

 [^ABPR20e]: **Simulation Extractable Versions of Groth’s zk-SNARK Revisited**, by Oussama Amine and Karim Baghery and Zaira Pindado and Carla Ràfols, *in Cryptology ePrint Archive, Paper 2020/1306*, 2020, [[URL]](https://eprint.iacr.org/2020/1306)

+[^ABPR24]: **Simulation extractable versions of Groth's zk-SNARK revisited**, by Amine, Oussama and Baghery, Karim and Pindado, Zaira and Ràfols, Carla, *in International Journal of Information Security*, 2024, [[URL]](https://doi.org/10.1007/s10207-023-00750-7)

 [^ABR01e]: **The Oracle Diffie-Hellman Assumptions and an Analysis of DHIES**, by Abdalla, Michel and Bellare, Mihir and Rogaway, Phillip, *in Topics in Cryptology --- CT-RSA 2001*, 2001